appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 <dd>

 Allows you to control the types of files users can upload with the Filepicker widget.
-It accepts an array of wildcards, exact mime types, or specific file extensions, such as `.jpg`, `.jpeg`, `.png`, and `.gif`.
+It accepts an array of wildcards, MIME types, or specific file extensions, such as `.jpg`, `.jpeg`, `.png`, and `.gif`.

 _Supported file types_ :